danclancey/danstroids/README.md

 # Danstroids (Asteroids Clone)
-This project is a 2d space shooter game that I build from scratch in C++ using the SFML library.
+This project is a 2d space shooter game that I built from scratch in C++ using the SFML library.
 I did my best to clone the original arcade game "Asteroids"

 ## Features
 - **Gameplay**: Fly your ship through an asteroid field, shoot/destroy asteroids, and avoid collisons